Ranked Choice Voting And Condorcet Failure in the Alaska 2022 Special Election: How Might Other Voting Systems Compare?: Conclusions

 \section{Conclusions}

-When implementing a new and unfamiliar voting method, it is almost impossible to predict in advance how voters might navigate the new procedures.
+When implementing a new and unfamiliar voting system, it is almost impossible to predict in advance how voters might navigate the new procedures.
 Extensive voter education should be an essential component of implementation, but this is challenging and takes time.
 Voter behavior is likely to evolve over time as voters become more familiar with a new system and gain understanding as to how to use it to express their preferences most effectively.
 It will be interesting to see how Approval Voting patterns evolve over time in St. Louis and Fargo as voters become more comfortable with it---and perhaps even more interesting to see how voters respond to STAR Voting if it is adopted in Oregon in 2024.

-That said, with the limited information that we have regarding voter behavior in Approval and STAR Voting elections, it seems most likely that Peltola would still have won the Alaska special election under Approval Voting, while Begich---the Condorcet winner---would most likely have won the election under STAR Voting.
+That said, with the limited information that we have regarding voter behavior in Approval and STAR Voting elections, it seems somewhat likely that for the special election, Peltola would still have won under Approval Voting, while Begich---the Condorcet winner---would most likely have won the election under STAR Voting.
+For the general election, Peltola would almost certainly have won regardless of which system was used.